You’re Saying It Wrong: Five Commonly Misspoken (and Misspelled) Phrases

 Well, tangle and tango sound alike.
 Like hone and home, they only differ in their final phonemes, and those are formed similarly.
 Look at their International Phonetic Alphabet (IPA) transcriptions*: tangle is [tæŋgl] and tango is [tæŋgo].
-One ends with a (very vowel-like) alveolar lateral approximate, the other with a close-mid back vowel.
+One ends with a (very vowel-like) alveolar lateral approximate (the L-sound).
+The other with a close-mid back vowel (The O-sound).
 We can see a possible phonological source of the confusion, especially if the speaker is not enunciating clearly.
 There’s also a semantic explanation.

 *All of this phonology jargon probably doesn’t mean much to you non-nerds out there, but if it makes me sound like I know what I’m talking about, it’s serving its purpose.

 People Say, “The Spitting Image.”

 People often drop their gs in informal speech, as in, “Is anyone sittin’ here?”
 Now say the word spitting informally.
 “Are you spittin’ for accuracy or for distance?”
 Okay, now that we’ve heard that, consider that the conjunction and often gets shortened to almost a grunt in informal speech, for example, “Would you rather have ham ’n’ cheese, or ham ’n’ eggs?”